yugabyte/yugabyte-db/docs/content/stable/deploy/public-clouds/azure/azure-arm.md

 1. Under newly created Resource groups, select **Add**.
 1. In opened marketplace, search for Template deployment (deploy using custom templates) and click **Create**.
 1. Click **Build your own template in the editor**.
-1. Click **Load file** in the Specify template section and upload the `yugabyte_deployment.json` file from cloned repo.
+1. Click **Load file** in the Specify template section and upload the `yugabyte_deployment.json` file from the cloned repository.
 1. Click **Save** at the bottom of the window.
 1. Provide the required details.
 1. Check the **Terms and Condition** checkbox and click **Purchase**.